I LOVE NY. At least, that’s what the t-shirt says, doesn’t it?

 Named after the river’s explorer Henry Hudson, the town of Hudson features a remarkable collection of 300 historic buildings within a two square mile area that have been lovingly restored back to their 18th and 19th century heyday.
 A walk around Hudson today is a walk through architectural history.
 From early Dutch farmhouses, Queen Anne mansions, weather-vaned Victorian homes to Art Deco lofts, all of it is found in Hudson, with much of the original detail intact.

 From the town of Hudson, the river continues north to the city of Albany.
-Which happily enough is the next destination in our New York State Top 10.
+Which happily enough is the next destination in our New York State top 10.

 I am sure that most people believe that New York City is the capital of New York State.
-However, most people will also be wrong.
+However, most people will also be wrong!
 Albany may be smaller in scale than other New York cities, but it is their capital, and its blend of historical landmarks and green parks makes it a compelling stop on any exploration of New York State.

 Albany’s standout feature is the Capitol Building.
 Completed in 1899, the building itself showcases a mix of architectural styles, with a distinctive stone façade adorned with elaborate carvings and statues.
-Inside, the Capitol is equally impressive.
+Inside, the Capitol Building is equally impressive.
 The Great Western Staircase, with its sweeping marble steps and ornate ironwork, is a highlight, as is the Red Room, a stunning space with rich wood panelling and decorative ceiling work.
 I can recommend taking a guided tour of the Capitol Building to gain insights into the architecture and the legislative history of New York State.

 You can reach Albany on a direct train from New York’s Penn Station, or on a river cruise, and if you truly want to understand New York State, a visit to Albany us a must.